galasa-dev/automation/README.md

 ### get-commit

 This task uses the custom gitcli image stored in [harbor](harbor.galasa.dev/common/gitcli).
 This image allows for git commands but also built on top of the custom gpg image stored in harbor as this task requires both commands.

 ### git-clean

+This task removes the provided subdirectory from the workspace.

-This task uses the latest busybox image.
+This task uses the latest busybox image to perform Unix commands.

 ### git-clone